What Others Have Asked

 A: Yes!
 Your paperback books will cost you approximately $3.00–$4.50 each when you order at wholesale.
 You may then sell your paperback copies at any pricepoint you wish.
 Many of our authors make the majority of their profits this way.

 Q: What types of books do you publish?

-A: We publish only non-fiction books.
-(No adult coloring books, children's books, cookbooks, or fiction.)
+A: We publish only non-fiction books and fiction novels.
+(No adult coloring books, children's books or cookbooks.)